-

 Even so, you don't want to go too far when watering.
 Overwatered cannabis plants may display symptoms like wilting, yellowing leaves, and mold or mildew issues in the soil.

-To remedy overwatering, again, simply adjust your watering schedule to allow the soil to dry more between waterings.
+Again, to remedy overwatering, simply adjust your watering schedule to allow the soil to dry more between waterings.

 4. Pests and Diseases

-Common pests and diseases that affect cannabis include aphids, spider mites, powdery mildew, and root rot.
+Aphids, spider mites, powdery mildew, and root rot are common pests and diseases that affect cannabis.
 Inspect your plants regularly for signs of infestation, such as damaged leaves, webs, or unusual growths.

 Organic pest control methods can effectively manage many issues.
 For example, introducing beneficial insects like ladybugs or using neem oil can help control aphids and spider mites.
 Preventative measures like maintaining proper airflow and not overwatering can reduce the risk of mold and mildew.